-Loreta Janeta Velazquez. a Cuban-born woman raised in New Orleans, was a woman Civil War soldier.
+Loreta Janeta Velazquez was a woman who served as a Civil War soldier.

 Born in Havana on June 26, 1842, Velazquez studied English at a boarding school in New Orleans before she eloped with a Texas army officer at the age of 14.
 She later had three children who died of fever in 1860.

 When the Civil War broke out in 1861, Velazquez’s husband resigned from the United States military and joined the Confederate army.
 Inspired, Velazquez also decided to join the army as a soldier, as she describes in her memoir:

 “As for me, I was perfectly wild on the subject of war; and although I didn’t tell my husband so, I was resolved to forsake him if he raised his sword against the South.
 I felt that now the great opportunity of my life had arrived, and my mind was busy night and day in planning schemes for making my name famous above that of any of the great heroines of history, not even excepting my favorite, Joan of Arc.
 Having decided to enter the Confederate service as a soldier, I desired, if possible, to obtain my husband’s consent, but he would not listen to anything I had to say on the subject; and all I could do was wait his departure for the seat of war, in order to put my plans into execution without his knowledge, as I felt that it would be useless to argue with him, although I was obstinately bent upon realizing the dream of my life, whether he approved of my course or not.”